Infant body found in submerged car in flooded West Virginia

 “We cannot stress enough, the importance of not driving through flood waters,” Fridley said.
 “Water depth is very hard to judge, as well as it is hard to judge the speed of moving water.”

-In Mingo County, along West Virginia’s border with Kentucky and Virginia, a mudslide knocked over a few train cars loaded with coal, according to the county emergency services office.
+In Mingo County, along West Virginia’s border with Kentucky and Virginia, a mudslide knocked over a few train cars loaded with coal, the county emergency services office said.

 The mudslide was caused by the failure of a sediment ditch berm at a coal mining operation run by Coal-Mac LLC, state Department of Environmental Protection spokesperson Terry Fletcher said in an email.